MacTakeAwayData Rank – 8 stars out of 10

 You’ll agree that the answer to that question is a resounding yes!

 A fantastic hard drive.
-You find the 2TB WD Elements is the sweet spot.
+You find the 2TB sized WD Elements hits the sweet spot.
 Plenty of capacity for your Time Machine backups or your movies.
 It’s a best seller and is great value for your money.

 *Disclosure: This article contains affiliate links.
 And at no extra cost to you this site earns a commissions through image links, Amazon button and text links should you buy.